blueray32/ai-revit-family-maker/BUILD_APPBUNDLE_CLOUD.md

 # Building the C# AppBundle via GitHub Actions (No Windows Required!)

 ## Overview
+> ⚠️ **Heads-up:** Microsoft-hosted GitHub Actions runners cannot currently restore Autodesk's private `DesignAutomationBridge` package, so the workflow in this repo will fail unless you host your own Windows runner that already has the Revit SDK installed.
+The steps below remain useful if you bring your own runner or if Autodesk later exposes the dependency publicly; otherwise, plan on building locally or via a Windows VM.

-Since you're on macOS, we'll use **GitHub Actions** to automatically build the C# AppBundle on Windows in the cloud.
+Since you're on macOS, we'll use **GitHub Actions** to automatically build the C# AppBundle on Windows in the cloud **once a compatible runner is available**.

 ## ✅ Prerequisites Completed
 - [x] APS credentials configured in .env